 The words above are an extract from a diary entry I made over twenty years after I was introduced to meditation.
 It’s not a great recommendation for the positive transforming power of engaging in a spiritual path, is it?
-At that time, I was well into Stage Two and I didn’t think I was formally practising the teachings, certainly not on a regular basis anyway, but had someone asked me I would have told them I was still engaged in discovering that nebulous blissful outcome of self-realisation, somewhat optimistically based on this diary entry.
-In retrospect, which is a more comfortable place review the past, these words don’t necessarily reflect a failure of the process but say more about my misunderstanding about the real objective and what is required to get there.
+At that time, I was well into Stage Two and wasn’t formally practising the teachings, certainly not on a regular basis anyway, but had someone asked me I would have told them I was still engaged in discovering that nebulous blissful self-realisation outcome, rather optimistically based on this diary entry.
+In retrospect, which is a always more comfortable place review the past, these words don’t necessarily reflect a failure of the process but say more about my misunderstanding about the real objective and what is required to get there.
 I will try to explain that rather obscure statement as we go along.

-One: Let’s say theoretically that there is a fundamental state of existence that underlies our perceived reality and we will call it the Truth.
+One: Let’s say theoretically that there is a fundamental state of existence that underlies our perceived reality and I will call it the Truth.
 I won’t get bogged down in what that state might look like because I touch on it later and it’s all guesswork on my part anyway as I don’t experience it.
-We will assume that this Truth permeates every aspect of life and is our natural state of being but we have become so self-obsessed and distracted that we can’t access it or even recognise its existence.
+We will assume that this foundation of Truth permeates every aspect of life and is our natural state of being but we have become so self-obsessed and distracted that we can’t access it or even recognise its existence.
 We accept the existence of the air we breath even though it is mostly invisible to the senses, unacknowledged unless absent, and absolutely essential to physical life.
 The Truth might be seen in the same way but on a deeper level in that, like air it is always present, but because we never feel a Truth breeze to mess with our hairstyle, it never intrudes into our consciousness.

 Surely it can’t be that simple?
-Well, I believe that it is once the vast overlay of information that is written and talked about the subject is stripped back and we can see the underlying basics.
-The “hard-sell” is the myth and fear that by removing self-identification we must become a void, characterless and lost.
+Well actually I believe that it is, once the vast overlay of information that is written and talked about the subject is stripped back and we can see the underlying basics.
+The ‘hard-sell‘ for this concept is the myth supporting a fear that by removing self-identification we must become void, characterless and lost.
 A false assumption but totally reasonable based on normal thinking.

 So, let’s return to reality and see how my supposition might be supported by real experiences, including mine, which if you remember from the title of this chapter I call my self-destruction.

-Bernadette obviously writes extensively on the subject of the self as it is the basis of her book “The Experience of No-Self”.
-In it she suggests our connection and identification to a “stand-alone” identity is no more than a stage we go through before moving on:
+Bernadette obviously writes extensively on the subject of the self and its loss as it is the basis of her book ‘The Experience of No-Self‘.
+In it she suggests our connection and identification to a ‘stand-alone‘ identity is no more than a stage we go through before moving on:

 At one point in this journey, self comes forth, contributes what it can give, then fades forever beyond reach.
 Self then is part of this movement, a part through which all men must pass, and the only aspect of the movement for which man alone is responsible.
 But just as everything must change, the self too eventually disintegrates and dissolves into nothingness.
 The only thing we know that never changes or passes away is the movement Itself.

-My diary entry at the very beginning of this chapter really encapsulates a pretty challenging Stage Two, a twelve-year (?) period that had at its foundation that mindset I described in that diary quote, not as a permanent state of course, but it was a pretty dominant underlying mindset.
+My diary entry at the very beginning of this chapter really encapsulates a pretty challenging Stage Two, a twelve-year (?) period that had at its foundation that mindset I described in this diary quote, not as a permanent state of course, but it was a pretty dominant underlying mindset.
 I thought I was basically coasting in a neutral post-Siddha Yoga world doing what had to be done to survive and prosper and because of that, I didn’t apply any higher spiritual interpretation to some parts of my life that seemed to be unravelling.
-There were aspects where the normal demands of life were impacting negatively, relationships, finances and a job I hated but behind these “every day” stresses there was something more significant happening that wasn’t directly related, which I will describe later in this chapter.
+There were aspects where the normal demands of life were impacting negatively in areas like relationships, finances and a job I hated, but behind these ‘every day‘ stresses there was something more significant happening that wasn’t directly related, which I will describe later in this chapter.

-Even if I had of been more informed I doubt that what was underway would have been different as I don’t believe there was any aspect of me that had control over the process then or now.
+Even had I been more informed I doubt that what was underway would have been different as I don’t believe there was any aspect of me that had control over the process then or now.
 As Bernadette writes:

 I never chose my experiences as a child, never chose to go through either of the movements that have been discussed, and I know that no matter what the circumstances of life, this movement would have gone its own way.
 Outside our choosing and doing them, all is being moved by an unknowable intelligence, moved in one sure direction, and changing as it goes, wherein the goal is nothing more than the movement itself.
 Thus, we move in and out of a variety of existences, different ways of knowing and being, always changing, always moving, and this movement is our delight, our revelation, and our very life.

-I wouldn’t describe much of this movement as ‘a delight’ but whatever the emotion it seemed that by Stage Two I was unknowingly on a journey to discover “how deep the rabbit hole goes”.
-I never got the opportunity to change my mind, to take a red pill antidote and have things return to the way they were, unlike Cypher, the “Judas” character in The Matrix, who did negotiate a return ticket:
+I wouldn’t describe much of this movement as ‘a delight’ but whatever the emotion it seemed that by Stage Two I was unknowingly on a journey to discover ‘how deep the rabbit hole goes”.
+I never got the opportunity to change my mind, to take a red pill antidote and have things return to the way they were, unlike Cypher, the ‘Judas‘ character in The Matrix, who did negotiate a return ticket:

 Cypher: You know, I know this steak doesn’t exist.
 I know that when I put it in my mouth, the Matrix (mind) is telling my brain that it is juicy and delicious.
 After nine years, you know what I realise?
 Ignorance is bliss.